-The graphics controller IC is an ATI Mobility Radeon 9200.
-The graphics IC has 32 MB of video DDR SDRAM on the chip.
+The graphics controller IC is an ATI Mobility Radeon 9550 with 32 MB of video DDR SDRAM on the chip.
 It supports 3D acceleration and display depths up to 24 bits per pixel.
 For more information, see "Graphics IC" (page 23).